vai0/travlr/README.md

 ### App Requirements:

 This app took about 40-hours to build for an interview assignment.
 I learned lots along the way.
-Below were the instructions given:
+Below were the given instructions:

 Create a web app (desktop or mobile) that provides a query box and a search button and then calls the Places Library for Google Maps (https://developers.google.com/maps/documentation/javascript/places).
 Format the results to give a good user experience.